FREQUENTLY ASKED QUESTIONS___________

 What are all the specifications for bollards?

 Each type of bollard has a variety of specs that determine the security and look of your bollard.
-They can include quantity, diameter, height, mounting type, steel type, stainless steel type, wall thickness, top style, and more.
+They include quantity, diameter, height, mounting type, steel type, stainless steel type, wall thickness, top style, and more.

 What types of bollards does Traffic Protectors offer?